NTSB chair expresses concern over Tesla ‘inaction’ on safety recommendations in letter to Elon Musk

 “The other five manufacturers responded to us, describing the actions they planned to take, or were taking, to better monitor a driver’s level of engagement,” she wrote in the letter.
 “Tesla is the only manufacturer that did not officially respond to us about the recommendation.”

-She said NTSB had issued its recommendations to Tesla on Sept.
+She said the NTSB had issued its recommendations to Tesla on Sept.
 28, 2017, following the Williston crash.

 Tesla did not respond to a request for comment.
 The company has argued that Autopilot is safer than normal driving, when crash data is compared.
 “Autopilot is unequivocally safer,” Musk has said.
 But such data is not directly comparable because Autopilot is supposed to be limited to certain road types and conditions.

-The National Highway Traffic Safety Administration, the top federal auto safety regulator, is investigating Autopilot’s role in around a dozen crashes involving parked emergency vehicles while the system was activated.
+The National Highway Traffic Safety Administration, the top federal auto safety regulator, is investigating Autopilot’s role in about a dozen crashes involving parked emergency vehicles while the system was activated.

 Meanwhile, Homendy said, Tesla was adding new functionality with the features it calls ‘Full Self Driving’ without addressing the board’s prior concerns.

-Tesla owners can now request ‘Full Self-Driving’, prompting criticism from regulators and safety advocates
+Tesla owners can now request ‘Full Self-Driving,’ prompting criticism from regulators and safety advocates

 “You have stated that ‘safety is always the primary design requirement for a Tesla,” she wrote.
 “Now that statement is undercut by the announcement that Tesla drivers can request access to ‘Full Self-Driving Beta technology,’ operational on both highways and city streets, without first addressing the very design shortcomings that allowed the fatal Williston, Delray Beach, and Mountain View crashes to occur.”